 Among colorful profiles and revealing glimpses of Elizabeth Taylor, Claus von Bülow, Gloria Vanderbilt, and Aaron Spelling, discover who dumped an heiress the night before the wedding to run off with the best man . . . what happens when the ex-husband of a movie legend becomes president . . . why a beautiful singer fell in with the mob . . . and, in Dunne’s most personal story, how a lying murderer and a limelight-loving judge denied justice to his family after his daughter’s life was brutally destroyed.

 Filled with pathos and wit, insight and sass, this candid, controversial volume gives you an extraordinary peek into the rarefied world of the rich, the royal, and the ruined.
 For Dunne is the man who knows all their secrets–and now those secrets are out.

 Dominick Dunne was the author of five bestselling novels, two collections of essays, and The Way We Lived Then, a memoir with photographs.
-He had been a special correspondent for Vanity Fair for twenty-five years, and the host of the… More about Dominick Dunne
+He was a special correspondent for Vanity Fair for 25 years, and the host of the television series Dominick Dunne’s Power, Privilege,… More about Dominick Dunne